Ghoulean/BinahBot/rust/ruina_reparser/README.md

 While I did these without thinking at first, I believe I may later reconsider this decision of whether to reparse by XML only, if I should encode game assumptions also, or some "reasonable" combination of both approaches.

-# TODO: This package works, but there's a ton of copy paste and crap.
+## TODO: This package works, but there's a ton of copy paste and crap.
 Refactor until it's right

+# How to BaseMod:

+1. Install Library of Ruina on Steam (Windows)
+2. Install BaseMod Nightly from Steam Workshop.
+Do **not** confuse this with regular BaseMod as regular BaseMod has known issues.
+3. Open Library of Ruina, launch with mods, and enable BaseMod
+4. Load your save file in your preferred locale, then quit back to menu
+5. Repeat step 4 with every locale
+6. BaseMod folder should be generated in mods directory in steam folder: <todo: get folder path>